- View the current job openings.

 - Complete hiring paperwork.

 After you are hired you must complete a Student Employment Contract.
 A new Student Employment Contract is required each summer term and each academic year.
 This must be signed by yourself and your supervisor.
 Once the contract is complete, bring it to the Human Resource office.
-All students who have not worked for the university prior will need to complete the following required payroll forms: I-9 (Employment Eligibility and Verification), W4 (Federal and state withholdings), and Direct Deposit.
+All students who have not worked for the university prior will need to complete the following required payroll forms: I-9 (Employment Eligibility and Verification), 2020 W4 (Federal withholdings), WT-4 (Wisconsin withholdings) and Direct Deposit.
 Completed forms must be returned to the Human Resources office prior to starting employment with the university.
 Please review the I-9 instructions as well as the list of acceptable documents.